Dale Hayes

-Career outline
+Career

-Hayes won the 15–17 Boys category at the Junior World Golf Championships in 1969.
-He turned professional the following year and quickly became a successful pro.
-He won more than a dozen events in South Africa, leading the South African Tour Order of Merit in 1972/73 and finishing as runner up in 1974, 1975, 1976 and 1979.
-In 1974 he won the World Cup of Golf for South Africa in partnership with Bobby Cole.
+In 1969, Hayes won the 15–17 Boys category at the Junior World Golf Championships.

+In 1970, Hayes turned professional.
+On December 6, 1971, Hayes won the Bert Hagerman Invitational on his 19th birthday, his first win on tour.
+Overall, Hayes won more than a dozen events in South Africa, leading the Southern African Tour's Order of Merit in 1972/73.
+He also finished as runner-up on the Order of Merit in 1974, 1975, 1976 and 1979.
+In 1974, he won the World Cup of Golf for South Africa in partnership with Bobby Cole.

-In 1971, Hayes won the Spanish Open at the age of 18 years and 290 days, becoming the youngest winner on the European Tour, a record which stood until Danny Lee won the 2009 Johnnie Walker Classic.
-By 1973 he was fourth on the European Tour Order of Merit, improving to second in 1974 and first in 1975.
+In 1971, Hayes won the Spanish Open at the age of 18 years.
+In 1973, he was fourth on the European Tour Order of Merit, improving to second in 1974 and first in 1975.
 He played on the PGA Tour in 1976 and 1977, with a best finish of tied for second at the 1977 Florida Citrus Open.
-He also finished in the top four in 1978 and 1979, but played little professional golf after his late twenties.
+He also finished in the top four on the European Tour's Order of Merit in 1978 and 1979, but played little professional golf after his late twenties.

-Since he stopped playing tour golf Hayes has remained involved in the sport in a variety of ways.
+Since he stopped playing tour golf, Hayes has remained involved in the sport in a variety of ways.
 He has worked as a broadcaster in South Africa and for the Golf Channel, started and edited a golf magazine and helped to found an internet golf shopping business.
-He is involved in golf course design through a company called Matkovich & Hayes, although he deals only with marketing and public relations, while the actual design is handled by his business partner Peter Matkovic, a professional golfer with a modest playing record.
+He is involved in golf course design through a company called Matkovich & Hayes, although he deals only with marketing and public relations, while the actual design is handled by his business partner Peter Matkovic, a professional golfer.
 Hayes also works as a public speaker and gives golf clinics.